rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ```

 ### Execute an on-demand backup

+Execute this step on the Cloud9 or EC2 instance you are using for the production cluster.

 The deployment process creates an AWS Backup vault and associated IAM role to use.
 Go to the production deployment directory and run this script: